-The Bill are the real deal this year.
-They stole the push at -3 in a miraculous late-second win over the Rams in Week 3.
-And they beat a good Las Vegas Raiders team Sunday.
+The Bills are the real deal this year.
+They stole the push at -3 in a miraculous late-second win over the Rams in Week Three.
+And they beat a good Las Vegas Raiders team on Sunday.
 The Bills are scheduled to play the Tennessee Titans on Sunday.
-However, there is no early line as last week’s Titans game against the Steelers was postponed due to several players testing positive for Covid.
+However, there is no early line, as last week’s Titans game against the Steelers was postponed due to several players testing positive for COVID-19.

 Indianapolis Colts 3-1

-Good defense is helping Indy overcome a week-one setback to Jacksonville.
+Good defense is helping Indy overcome a Week One setback to Jacksonville.
 Last Sunday, the Colts stifled the previously undefeated Chicago Bears, 19-11.
-Now the Colts are getting ready to invade Cleveland, and are giving up 1.5 at FanDuel, and are -2 at DraftKings.
-This one will pit one of the NFL’s top defenses against a red hot Browns offense.
+Now the Colts are getting ready to invade Cleveland and are giving up 1.5 at FanDuel and -2 at DraftKings.
+This one will pit one of the NFL’s top defenses against a red-hot Browns offense.
 Can’t wait for this one.